Is the LL.M. for the Practice of Law in the United States program approved by the American Bar Association?

 Do LL.M. students attend classes with J.D. students?

-Yes, students in the resident LL.M. in American Legal Studies LL.M. take all of their courses with the J.D. students, allowing for immersion in the American law school experience.
+Yes, students in the LL.M. for the Practice of Law in the United States program take all of their courses with the J.D. students, allowing for immersion in the American law school experience.

 Is the “Introduction to U.S. Legal System and Legal Method” seminar mandatory?